Frequently Asked Questions

 If your check has been cashed, your child got into camp.

-Please note that confirmations may take up to two weeks after the information has been received.
+Please note that confirmations may take up to three weeks after the information has been received.

 - Where is my receipt?